lexicalunit/multi-wrap-guide/README.md

 ![context](https://cloud.githubusercontent.com/assets/1903876/8014215/877b79e8-0b94-11e5-8c88-7e1ba4270484.png)
 ![after](https://cloud.githubusercontent.com/assets/1903876/8014216/877d2dd8-0b94-11e5-8705-9f43ddeba541.png)

-> Note that the create and remove guide commands only work from the context menu, not the command palette.

 ## Configuration

 By default, Multi Wrap Guide will use your `editor.preferredLineLength` setting or [language specific settings](http://blog.atom.io/2014/10/31/language-scoped-config.html).
 You can override this by editing your `config.cson` file to provide custom settings.
 First open the file using the following command.